markovka17/dla/hw1_asr/README.md

 ### Optional tasks

-- (`+0.5`) Use an external language model for evaluation.
+- (`+0.5`) Use an external language model (LM) for evaluation.
 The choice of an LM-fusion method is up to you.
   _**Note: implementing this part will yield a very significant quality boost (which will improve your score by a lot).
 We heavily recommend that you implement this part, despite low bonus points amount.**_
 - (`+1.0`) BPE instead of characters.
 You can use SentencePiece, HuggingFace, or YouTokenToMe.
 - (up to `+3.0`) Train a LAS model (instead CTC / with CTC).
 Don't forget to log your attention matrices.
 You can skip beam-search or implement it for an extra _+1.0_

+> [!NOTE]
+> If you use LM, you are allowed to take pretrained LM from the internet and use external library for LM-based beam search.
+However, you still have to write your own hand-crafted beam search (see [implementation penalties](#implementation-penalties)) and validate it.
+Similarly, you must provide a run showing that your LM works.

 ---